 Time of Day Responsibilities Morning Review program shortcomings entered in the Program Audit Tool with team chair and edit as needed.
 Take care of any last-minute interviews if needed to complete the review.
 Brief program head on findings (informal debrief).
 Attend team meeting (working lunch).
-Afternoon Review exit meeting script drafted by team chair, be sure that it: • Addresses each criterion for which there are findings.
+Afternoon Addresses each criterion for which there are findings.
+Identifies shortcomings by criterion.
+Provides evidence for each finding and the effect it has on the program.
+Matches findings identified in the Program Audit Form.
+Provide the team chair with any reports/worksheets required by your commission.
+Participate in Exit Meeting.
+Read your Exit Statement relating to the program reviewed.
+As a program evaluator, you should never: Be prescriptive in suggesting improvements.
+Share the recommended accreditation action with anyone outside the team.